All owners wishing to begin or continue operating a short-term lodging of any kind must register.

 - View the city's zoning map

-- View a map of existing Bed & Breakfast establishments showing 400-foot buffer
+- View a map of currently permitted Short-term Lodgings and Bed & Breakfasts with 400-foot buffer

 - Learn more about short-term lodging in residential districts